 Is Salesforce Flow the most powerful automation tool?

-This is a question that comes up with a lot of debate.
+This question has been the subject of much debate.
 However, the answer seems relatively straightforward.
-As we’ve discussed, with every new release, Salesforce announces new features and capabilities of Flow.
+As we’ve discussed, Salesforce announces new features and capabilities of Flow with every new release.
 It won’t be far off to say that Flow is the superlative of Process Builder and Workflow.

 Also, Salesforce announced the retirement of Process Builders and Workflow Rules at Dreamforce 2021.
 Moreover, as Flow has almost all ‘Apex-like’ functionalities, it is arguably the most powerful automation tool by Salesforce.

-Flow is a very powerful automation tool and proves to be the weapon that puts Salesforce administrators on a stage equal to developers.
+Flow is a powerful automation tool that puts Salesforce Administrators on a level with Developers.

 🏆